 The Run Report displays analyzed results in a tabular format for all wells (specimens/controls) in a run from a specific Kit lot.
 If more than one lot is run together, separate Run Reports will be generated by the software for each lot.
-Possible results by target are: Detected, Not detected, Indeterminate (for Influenza A only), Invalid, or N/A (if not ordered).
+Possible results by target are: Detected, Not detected, Invalid, or N/A (if not ordered).